kartikgoyal137/shell/readme.md

-# Ember
+# EmberShell

-CppShell is a lightweight, custom command-line shell written in C++.
+EmberShell is a lightweight, custom command-line shell written in C++.
 It mimics the core functionality of traditional UNIX shells like bash, providing an interactive interface to the operating system.
 This project demonstrates fundamental concepts of process management, inter-process communication, and system calls.

 ## Features